City buyer path · Singapore · MAS-regulated APAC hub

 US private-wealth and US institutional managers covering APAC, DACH and EU private-client and institutional groups extending into APAC, family-office institutional and private-client arms operating the multi-hundred-million to multi-billion AUM band, and HK and London groups whose Singapore leg is the rule-of-law APAC leg of a multi-hub structure.

-No. The firm rebuilds the commercial layer that allows the client's existing or counsel-introduced sovereign-fund and family-office work to land.
-The firm does not broker introductions into GIC, Temasek, or any Singapore-seated family office.
+No. GMA rebuilds the website, offer, proof, and follow-up that allows the client's existing or counsel-introduced sovereign-fund and family-office work to land.
+GMA does not broker introductions into GIC, Temasek, or any Singapore-seated family office.

 No. VCC incorporation, 13O and 13U scheme applications, MAS licensing, capital markets services licences, and registered fund management company status are handled by the client's Singapore counsel and regulatory consultants.
-The firm rebuilds the commercial layer once jurisdiction and counsel are settled.
+GMA rebuilds the website, offer, proof, and follow-up once jurisdiction and counsel are settled.

-The Singapore reader scores against MAS literacy, VCC structural fluency, 13O or 13U status where the AUM applies, named GIC or Temasek-adjacent references where relevant, and rule-of-law-style governance language.
-The diligence pass runs through MAS-licensed counterparties, Big Four advisory, and registered fund management firms in Singapore.
+The Singapore buyer scores against MAS literacy, VCC structural fluency, 13O or 13U status where the AUM applies, named GIC or Temasek-adjacent references where relevant, and rule-of-law-style governance language.
+The diligence pass runs through MAS-licensed counterparties, Big Four specialist, and registered fund management firms in Singapore.

 What this work does not include.

 No legal services.
 No Singapore or US entity formation.
 No VCC incorporation.
 No MAS licensing applications, CMS licence, RFMC status, or licensed fund management company status.
 No 13O or 13U scheme application.
-No legal jurisdiction advisory.
+No legal jurisdiction specialist.
 No immigration, visa, employment-pass, or residency work.
-No tax structuring, transfer pricing, or treaty review.
+No tax structuring, transfer pricing, or treaty evaluation.
 No banking introductions.
 No fiduciary services.
 No IP filing or contract drafting.
 No recruiting or executive search.
-No M&A advisory.
+No M&A transaction work.
 No introductions to GIC, Temasek, MAS, or any Singapore-seated family office.
 No brokerage of any kind.
-The firm rebuilds the commercial layer that allows the client's existing or counsel-introduced work to land.
-The firm does not represent itself as a broker, intermediary, or introducer to any Singapore-side counterparty.
+GMA rebuilds the website, offer, proof, and follow-up that allows the client's existing or counsel-introduced work to land.
+GMA does not represent itself as a broker, intermediary, or introducer to any Singapore-side counterparty.

-These belong with the client's own Singapore and home-market counsel, tax advisor, regulatory consultant, and banker.
+These belong with the client's own Singapore and home-market counsel, tax specialist, regulatory consultant, and banker.
 Inquiries on these matters are returned to the client's counsel without comment.

 Hong Kong.

 The China-adjacent APAC counterpart.
-SFC, OFC, the 2023 family-office tax-concession regime, and the Mainland-China gateway register that defines the Hong Kong city read.
+SFC, OFC, the 2023 family-office tax-concession regime, and the Mainland-China gateway register that defines the Hong Kong city buyer path.

 Market gate